 In a nod to those of us who care to read up on our LGBT history, Nick’s mom replies “I have heard of that [i.e. bisexuality].
 I wasn’t born in the 18th Century!”
 You see, the term bisexuality has been used to describe sexual orientation since 1892.
 And yet, this world abounds — even within LGBT spaces — with people who haven’t a clue what bisexuality means.

 Olivia Coleman is the mother every bisexual needs (needed) when coming out.#Heartstopper— Alex Hernández Muro (@alexhmuro) May 7, 2022

 What I Didn’t Like:

 Heartstopper is remarkably close to perfect.
-It serves us pure high school romantic fantasy, a world in which the L, G, B and T are all present, centered, and joyous.
-As one reviewer noted, watching Heartstopper is an act of therapy for LGBTI people, teen and adult alike.
+It serves us pure high school romantic fantasy, a world in which the L, G, B, and T are all present, centered, and joyous.
+As one reviewer noted, watching Heartstopper is an act of therapy for LGBT people, teens and adults alike.
 It depicts important parts of queer coming-of-age beyond sex and partying that we rarely get to see on TV.
 And, of course, one of the main characters is a likable bi male who uses the word bisexual and educates audiences along the way.

-This definitely deserves our top score of 4 unicorns.
+This definitely deserves our top score of four unicorns.